-Starter vendors are ones who will give your small business initial credit even though your company has no credit, no score, or no trade lines.
-Note that many of the more prominent and better known merchants like Staples or Walmart will not extend to you initial starter credit, so do not even try starting a credit application with them.
+Starter vendors are ones who will give your small business initial credit.
+They will do so even though your company has no credit, no score, or no trade lines.
+Many of the more prominent and better known merchants like Staples or Walmart will not extend to you initial starter credit.
+So do not even try starting a credit application with them.

 This company offers for sale shipping, packing, and industrial supplies.
 These feature janitorial products, shipping boxes, and material handling products such as hand trucks and dollies.
 Most importantly, they report to Dun and Bradstreet.
 For this reason, your business must have a DUNS number before you start trying to get vendor credit with them.

-Quill reports to Dun and Bradstreet.
+Quill also reports to Dun and Bradstreet.
 You must place your initial order before anything else except if your D & B score has already been established.
 In general, they will place you on a 90 day prepayment schedule.
 In addition if you order products monthly for three months, they will often approve you for a Net 30 Account.